ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

     means in this example and beyond]
 ~~~

-The essence of this example is a cascade of staged boot environments.
+The essence of this example is a cascade of staged environments.
 Each
-environment (after the initial one that is a root-of-trust) has the duty
+environment has the responsibility
-of measuring its next environment before it is started.
-Therefore, creating
+of measuring the next environment before the next environment is started.
-a layered boot sequence and correspondingly enabling Layered Attestation.

 ## Composite Device {#compositedevice}